 6.2 In the case of couples who are adopting a child or having a child through a surrogacy arrangement, adoption leave and pay are available to only one member of the couple.
 The other person can take paternity leave.

-6.3 Paternity leave permits the individual to take up to 10 days leave on full stipend.
-Paternity leave must be taken in blocks of not less than one week.
+6.3 Paternity leave permits the individual to take up to two consecutive weeks leave on full stipend.
 The funding end date should be extended to cover this period of absence.

 7 Shared parental leave